 One thing that can help the believer to remain joyful is the decision to keep celebrating God for His manifold grace in one’s life Psa.
 150:6; Mal.
 2:1-3.
 Everyone that will be grateful will remain joyful.

 Father in the name of Jesus, pour on me the oil of joy to keep the joy of the Lord flowing in me always henceforth Psa.
 45:7.

-I decree the oil of joy be poured afresh on your life right now!
+I decree the outpouring of the oil of joy and gladness on your life afresh now!

 From today nothing will succeed in breaking the joy of the Lord in your heart again!